 “Existing European harmonised standards will become UK ‘designated standards’”

 and “will be identical”.
 How long can we expect them to be identical?
 Will the Minister set down a particular period before they can be reviewed or changed?

 Secondly, the statutory instrument presents two routes to designate a standard.
 Will the designation be the same as currently?
 What dictates the route chosen?
 Is it that the Secretary of State mandates a UK standardisation body to develop a standard following appropriate consultation, or does the Secretary of State designate that a harmonised standard adopted by the EU standardisation body should be adopted?
 The instrument states that will happen on a case-by-case basis, but what does that mean in practice?
 What criteria are to be used?

 Paragraph 2.17 makes it clear that existing notified bodies will become approved bodies, but new ones can also be created.
-Does the Minister intend to ask the Secretary of State to approve new bodies, and is the process outlined in regulations 40 and 41 in part 8 the same one that is currently used to designate such bodies under EU law?
+Does the Minister intend to ask the Secretary of State to approve new bodies, and is the process outlined in paragraphs 40 and 41 in part 8 of schedule 1 the same one that is currently used to designate such bodies under EU law?